vanshita-tilwani/stock-wise-app/res/DESIGN-README.txt

     TradeOperation: It includes operations such as buying trade, getting the trade evaluation on a specific date and saving the data.

-    StockDataProvider: Contains the price of stocks.
+    StockDataProvider: Contains a list of stocks and their prices.

     Trade: Represents a Trade of stocks i.e. has properties with stock and the number of stocks contributing in the trade.